jsivak7/roarcollab/README.md

 # psu-roarcollab

+**DEPRECIATED** as PSU Roar Collab no longer allows tracks the CPU time in this manner for SLAs.
+- the different CPU performance may still be useful, however

 Information about the Penn State Roar Collab HPC.
 Useful for tracking Sinnott group and MRSEC IRG2 allocation balances, available hardware, and VASP scaling performance.

 ## Allocation Balances